deaddisc/lobert-bot/README.md

 ---

 ## Dev's To-do list of Features & Bug-fixes
-- Modify the /lobby list command so that it publically(not just the "only you can see this" messages) prints out all the opened lobbies' embed with the join/leave buttons instead of just a list.
-(People need to keep scrolling up to find the embed and click join/leave)
+- ~~Modify the /lobby list command so that it publically(not just the "only you can see this" messages) prints out all the opened lobbies' embed with the join/leave buttons instead of just a list.
+(People need to keep scrolling up to find the embed and click join/leave)~~
+  - Done: `/lobby list` now republishes each lobby's embed with join/leave buttons in the channel.